Lilian Barker: Career

 In 1935, Barker became the first British female assistant prison commissioner.
-Barker would work to reform women's prisons throughout England, Wales and Scotland based on her work at Aylesbury until her death in 1955.
+Barker became responsible for all women's prisons in England and Wales and worked to reform women's prisons throughout England, Wales and Scotland, based on her work at Aylesbury.
+She retired in 1943.

 Personal life

 Barker was a lesbian.
 She met her partner, Florence Francis, whilst working as a Sunday school teacher.
 In 1914, after Barker's mother's death, Barker moved in with Francis and her family.
-The women lived together for 40 years, until Barker's death in 1955.
+The women lived together for 40 years, until Barker's death in 1955 at Kingsbridge, Devon.

 Damehood

 Barker was named a Dame Commander of the Order of the British Empire (DBE) in 1944 for her "services in connection with the welfare of women and girls".